Richard-wv/stress_sighting_hypothesis/README.md

 - Time series decomposition
 - Sentiment analysis of public/media discourse

 ### Use of Generative AI in Project Development

 Throughout the project, generative AI tools (specifically ChatGPT) were used to support idea development, design thinking, and code optimisation.
-During the early planning stages, I used AI to help brainstorm a suitable and original concept for the capstone — one that would align with course requirements but still reflect my own interests.
+During the early planning stages, I used AI to help brainstorm a suitable and original concept for the capstone, one that would align with course requirements but still reflect my own interests.
 This collaborative process helped shape the central hypothesis and business case.

-As the project progressed, I used AI to clarify areas I was less confident in — particularly around the more technical elements like regression modelling and interpreting correlation results.
+As the project progressed, I used AI to clarify areas I was less confident in, particularly around the more technical elements like regression modelling and interpreting correlation results.
 It also helped guide the structure of my Jupyter Notebooks and provided feedback on whether certain analytical approaches were appropriate.

 In the code itself, I occasionally used AI to review logic, catch errors, and refactor blocks for readability and efficiency.
 Importantly, I made sure to understand what was being suggested and adapt it to fit my own thinking, rather than copying anything blindly.